Chapanata/Group14_LargeProject/README.md

 Next run, `npm install` to install necessary dependencies.

 Finally run, `node index.js` to execute the index.js file.
 This will start a node.js server and open up a connection at `http://localhost:3000`.
 You can then run the app by opening that url in your browser.
 An example of this in Windows and Chrome,<br>

+# MongoDB
+MongoDB is hosted by MongoDB Atlas.
+Contact armi.sam99@gmail.com (Samuel) to get an IP whitelisted to the mongodb server.

 <img src="http://samuelarminana.com/u/15f08ea74-8967-4e2b-b53e-bd9339c074db.png" width="600">